 Are you ready to plan your bucket-list solo trips?
 Here are 5 incredible once-in-a-lifetime destinations you can research and even book in advance.

 The fame of Venice, Florence or Rome is already well known.
 But the second time around (yes, you always go back to Italy), look a little deeper and you’ll see thousands of new paths waiting to be discovered.
 Although the Country is known for its food and there are millions of possibilities for gastronomic tours, Italy can nourish your soul with its incredible cultural landscapes, too.
-It currently holds the largest number of UNESCO world heritage sites, and it can truly be considered as an exceptional representation of cultural blending, the result of continuous mixing of civilizations and exchange of cultural influences in the centre of the Mediterranean.
+It currently holds the largest number of UNESCO world heritage sites, and it can truly be considered an exceptional representation of cultural blending, the result of the continuous mixing of civilizations and exchange of cultural influences in the centre of the Mediterranean.
 Easily reachable by train, by car and even by bike, this Country is safe and offers endless opportunities, including a simple blast of warmth.

 Secret escape: Roero, a wonderful region in the northwest of Italy, is considered one of the most charming landscapes of Piedmont.
 Think rolling hills, quaint villages struck on cliffs, and prized vineyards and gastronomic traditions.
 You will have chances to experience truffle hunting, trekking among the vineyards as well as visiting ancient castles full of history.
 Not only famous for its truffles, but there’s also cheese, nuts, excellent wines (Barbera d’Alba, Birbèt, Bonarda, Favorita, and Moscato d’Asti, Nebbiolo and Arneis), and small restaurants that seem straight out of a fairy tale, where locals are still cooking original recipes from the past.

 India may seem too big to deal with if you travel alone.
 But it remains one of the oldest civilisations in the world, a real mosaic of multicultural experiences.
 For those who love to discover the traditions and culture of India, a dip in the opulent past of the Maharajahs, in Rajasthan, with the magnificent Jaipur and Udaipur might be an unforgettable experience.
 There are also many peaceful little paradises to explore where you will never be short of a smile.
 One of these paradises is Kerala, God’s Own Country.
-It will enchant you with lush nature, backwaters, Ayurveda, jungles, wide golden beaches on the ocean lined with palm trees.
+It will enchant you with lush nature, backwaters, Ayurveda, jungles, and wide golden beaches on the ocean lined with palm trees.

-Secret escape: The backwater regions of Kerala are one of the most popular tourist destinations in the world and definitely a once in a lifetime experience.
+Secret escape: The backwater regions of Kerala are one of the most popular tourist destinations in the world and definitely a once-in-a-lifetime experience.
 By cruising Alleppey – known as ‘the Venice of the East’ – with a houseboat or on a little canoe, you will experience the real life of small and serene Indian villages.
-Opting for a one night cruise, you will not only enjoy the whole afternoon on the lake but also amazing sunsets.
+Opting for a one-night cruise, you will not only enjoy the whole afternoon on the lake but also amazing sunsets.
 Waking up the following day is even more enchanting: you will be surrounded by millions of blooming water lilies.

 It smells like frangipani wherever you go, a corner of paradise wedged into the ocean.
 A vibrant place of energy to recharge your batteries and rediscover your happiness.
 Whether you’re trekking on the slopes of volcanoes, walking in the forest, surfing in the Bali sea, doing yoga, strolling among sacred temples or simply chilling out in the turquoise waters, Bali is a safe destination for anyone travelling alone.
 It’s a country of tolerance, respect and of great hospitality.